 THIS COULD BE IT

-Releasing Summer 2017.
-This record is a unique blend, unlike anything the Bird Dogs have ever done before.
+Released August 18, 2017, this record is a unique blend, unlike anything the Bird Dogs have ever done before.
 Featuring special appearances from notable artists including Jonathan Tyler, Matt Boggs (Prophets and Outlaws), not to mention a good old-fashioned gospel choir.